 - the source of the data if this is known, and

-- the identity of the data controller (this is the Commission for Local Administration in England, the body that runs the Local Government Ombudsman service).
+- the identity of the data controller (this is the Commission for Local Administration in England, the body that runs the Local Government and Social Care Ombudsman service).

 Note that you are entitled only to the information itself, rather than to copies of the actual documents or records in which it is contained.

 Disclosure of some information we hold may be exempt from particular provisions of the DPA.
 This includes circumstances where disclosure would be likely to prejudice the proper discharge of our function.
-You will be informed if an exemption applies to your request.
+We will tell you if an exemption applies to your request.

 The Environmental Information Regulations (EIR) provide a parallel right of access to information to that in the FOIA specifically relating to environmental information.
 The definition of ‘environmental information’ is wide and covers such things as waste, emissions, noise, land and historic sites.